avade/hackovation_101/README.md

 * Any open-source services with RESTful API

-#### Criteria
+#### Goals

 1. Open Service Broker API
 All projects are implementing an idea conformed to "Open Service Broker API".

 2. Hackovation
 The Hackovation consist of four parts which are rated using the winning criterias below:

-  * 2.1.
+  2.1.
 Creativeness & Innovativeness

-  * 2.2.
+  2.2.
 Usefulness & Feasibility

-  * 2.3.
+  2.3.
 Technology Stack

-  * 2.4.
+  2.4.
 Presentation & Pitch